VinnieRossi/CSRefresh/README.md

 I am completely aware that this is a prime example of a page that should have very little javascript, but it was mostly for learning and experimenting with Firebase and React.

 # How to use
 Make sure that you run `npm install` on both the client and server side to install the dependencies.
-It is also currently configured to use Firebase and deploy on the Google cloud.
+Then you want to run `npm run start` at the client level in order to start the webpack dev server, so that we can have hot reloading.

+In order to test server stuff, you'll have to make sure that you run `npm run build` within the client project, which creates a minified and packaged build that the server serves.

+Once you've done that, navigate to the server level of the project and run `npm run start`.
+This will serve that bundled js file, as well as the static assets within the build folder.
+You should now see the project and be able to test complete flows!

+Note: In order to see any changes on the client side at this point, you'll have to run another `npm run build` in order to rebuild the javascript/static files.